INFO490/assignments/hw8/hw8.markdown

 	 [    38    -14   2004 200274     53 218185]
 	 [    40     44   2000  40298     40  41409]]

 Again, the variables are [AGEP, JWMNP, MARHYP, WAGP, WKHP, PINCP].
-So that means the first cluster center has age = 51, travel time to work = 18 minutes, year married = 1988, wage income = $34,155, hours worked per week = 35 hours, and total annual income = $40,528, and so on for the other clusters.
+So that means the first cluster can be represented by an average person (a cluster center) who was 51 years old (in 2012), spent 18 minutes to travel to work, was married in 1988, made $34,155 from wage/salary, worked 35 hours a week, and made $40,528 in total; and so on for the other clusters.

 ### Classification

-We have seen that there's some correlation between the variables AGEP, JWMNP, MARHYP, WAGP, WKHP, and PINCP.
+We have seen that there is some correlation between the variables AGEP, JWMNP, MARHYP, WAGP, WKHP, and PINCP.
 In particular, the wage income, WAGP, is strongly correlated with the total annual income, PINCP, and if we know one, we can probably predict the other.

 To demonstrate this, I'll train a Gaussian Naive Bayes classifier on five variables, AGEP, JWMNP, MARHYP, WAGP, and WKHP, using PINCP as the truth label.
 Then, I'll try to predict whether a person has an income higher than $40,000 or not.

-As we did previously, I performed the necessary pre-processing on the dataset.
+As previously discussed, I performed some pre-processing on the dataset to produce the array *X*.
 The PINCIP column is the label:

 	y = (y >= 40000).astype(int)

 Then I split the data into training and validation sets:

-    X_train, X_test, y_train, y_test = train_test_split(X, y)
+    X_train, X_test, y_train, y_test = sklearn.cross_validation.train_test_split(X, y)

 Training the Gaussian Naive Bayes model on the training set,